lindafei01/Use-Engagement-Dashboard/README.md

 We use **SQLite** for persistent storage in a single `.db` file.
 You can set **`TWIN_DASHBOARD_DB`** to an absolute path if you want to override the default location.

-For this demo, I intentionally use a simplified data model so the schema and queries stay easy to review.
+For this demo, I intentionally use a relatively simplified data model so the schema and queries stay easy to review.
 For example, `twin_users` is scoped per Twin (instead of modeling a global user identity plus a many-to-many membership table).
 This simplification is sufficient for Twin-level engagement analytics in the dashboard, but a production system would likely normalize identities further for cross-Twin user analytics and permissions.